wirefreethought/geodb-java-client/README.md

-# geodb-java-client
+# GeoDB Java Client SDK
-Provides Java client bindings to the GeoDB service.
+Simplify your life when calling the GeoDB service form a Java or Android app by using this library.